haskellfoundation/hs-opt-handbook.github.io/src/Measurement_Observation/Heap_Ghc/eventlog.rst

 Eventlog is most useful when you need to :ref:`Characterize the Problem
 <characterize-the-problem>`.
 It yields runtime information on the specific
-subsystems the program relies on.
+sub-system the program relies on.
 Thus, it allows you to drill down into the behavior of the garbage collector, the scheduler, the heap and so.
 For example, using the flag ``+RTS -lg`` you can collect the ``CONC_MARK_BEGIN`` and ``CONC_MARK_END`` events which log the beginning and end of the concurrent